-- 5.1 The Scheme can invest in wide range of investments.
+- 5.1.
+The Scheme can invest in a wide range of investments.
 The Trustees invest in assets that are expected to achieve the Scheme's objectives.
-The allocation between different asset classes is contained within Appendix 1 to this Statement. - 5.2 The Trustees have regard to the relative investment return and risk that each asset class is expected to provide.
-The Trustees consider the expected volatility of returns in the context of the Scheme's liabilities. - 5.3 The Trustees are advised by their professional advisors on these matters, who they understand to be appropriately qualified experts.
-However, the day-to-day selection of investments is delegated to the investment managers. - 5.4 The Trustees are aware that the appropriate balance between different kinds of investments will vary over time and therefore the Scheme's asset allocation will be expected to change as the Scheme's liability profile matures. - 5.5 The Trustees recognise the need to distinguish between nominal and real returns and to make appropriate allowance for inflation when making decisions and comparisons. - 5.6 The Trustees consider the merits of both active and passive management for the various elements of the portfolio and may select different approaches for different asset classes.
-The current arrangements are set out in Appendix 1 to this Statement. - 5.7 Having established the investment strategy, the Trustees monitor the performance of each investment manager against an agreed benchmark as frequently as appropriate according to market conditions and the Scheme's funding position.
+The allocation between different asset classes is contained within Appendix 1 to this statement. - 5.2.
+The Trustees have regard to the relative investment return and risk that each asset class is expected to provide.
+The Trustees are advised by their professional advisors on these matters, who they deem to be appropriately qualified experts.
+However, the day-to-day selection of investments is delegated to the investment managers. - 5.3.
+The Trustees are aware that the appropriate balance between different types of investment will vary over time and therefore the Scheme's asset allocation will be expected to change as the Scheme's liability profile matures. - 5.4.
+The Trustees recognise the need to distinguish between nominal and real returns and to make appropriate allowance for inflation when making decisions and comparisons. - 5.5.
+In considering the expected return from investments, the Trustees recognise that different asset classes have different long-term expected returns and expected volatilities relative to the liabilities. - 5.6.
+The Trustees consider the merits of both active and passive management for the various elements of the portfolio and may select different approaches for different asset classes.
+The current arrangements are set out in Appendix 1 to this statement. - 5.7.
+Having established the investment strategy, the Trustees monitor the performance of each investment manager against an agreed benchmark as frequently as appropriate according to market conditions and the Scheme's funding position.
+The Trustees meet the Scheme's investment managers as frequently as is appropriate, in order to review performance.

-6 Realisation of investments
+6. Realisation of investments

-6.1 The investment managers have responsibility for the buying and selling of investments within the pooled funds in which the Scheme invests.
-The Trustees instruct the investment managers in relation to any investments and disinvestments from the funds.
-The Trustees have considered the risk of liquidity as referred to in Section 4.

-6.2 Ultimately, the investments will all have to be sold when the Scheme's life comes to an end.
+- 6.1.
+The Trustees have delegated the responsibility for buying and selling investments to the investment managers.
+The Trustees have considered the risk of liquidity as referred to in Section 4. - 6.2.
+Ultimately, the investments will all have to be sold when the Scheme's life comes to an end.
 In this situation, the Trustees are aware of the fact that the realisable value of some investments, were there to be a forced sale, might be lower than the market value shown in the Scheme accounts.

-7 Environmental, Social and Governance factors, Corporate Governance and Voting Rights
+7. Environmental, Social and Governance factors, Corporate Governance and Voting Rights

-7.1 The Trustees' policy on these matters is set out in Appendix 4 to this Statement.
+7.1.
+The Trustees' policy on these matters is set out in Appendix 4 to this statement.

-8 Agreement
+8. Agreement

-8.1 This Statement was agreed by the Trustees, and replaces any previous statements.
-Copies of this Statement and any subsequent amendments will be made available to the Principal Employer, the investment managers, the Scheme Actuary and the Scheme Auditor upon request.
-The Statement will also be published on a publically accessible website.
+8.1.
+This statement was agreed by the Trustees, and replaces any previous statements.
+Copies of this statement and any subsequent amendments will be made available to Prospect, the investment managers, the Scheme Actuary and the Scheme auditor upon request.
+The statement will also be published on a publically accessible website.